Gingernaut/Peridot/docs/contributing.md

 ## Todo

-* fix `ProgressBar` component to show globally on route navigation
+* fix `progress-bar` component to show globally on route navigation
 * Further Webpack optimizations and improvements
 * Stylelint for css/scss in `.vue` files
-* whitelist purify css of snackbars and similar